AgnostiqHQ/covalent/doc/source/webapp_ui/graph_view/index.rst

     Shows detailed runtime information about the lattice to the left of the Transport Graph dispatches_with_appropriate_metadata.
 :doc:`Electron Sidebar<electron>`
     Shows detailed information about an electron in a popup sidebar to the right of the Transport Graph area.

+.. note:: Some fields in the Graph View are :ref:`copyable as string-serialized Python objects <pickle_copy>`.